M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/README.md

 ## Need Help?

 If you need help or find issues with the API, please contact the backend development team through the appropriate channels.

+## Recent Updates

+All distances in the API are now measured in miles instead of kilometers.
+The key changes include:

+1. All API responses use `distance_miles` instead of `distance_km`
+2. All duration values use `duration_minutes` instead of `duration_min`
+3. All vehicle rates are now quoted in per-mile rates
+4. All fare calculations use miles as the base unit of distance

+Please ensure your frontend application is updated to reflect these changes.